Fritillaria Meleagris Mixed

 How to Plant

-Dig a hole and tuck your bulb in, pointy side up, about 3" deep.
-Now give your bulb a good wish, a few solid pats to compress the soil around it, a long drink of water, and wait for Spring.
+Dig a hole and tuck your bulb in, pointy side or indentation up with any dried roots remaining on the other side pointing down, about 3" deep.
+Not sure which way is which?
+Plant them sideways - they'll sort it out themselves.
+Now give your bulb a good wish, a few solid pats to compress the soil around it, a long drink of water, and wait for spring.

 Where to Plant